danielsaidi/website_danielsaidi/collections/_posts/2011/2011-01-13-adding-spark-to-asp-net-mvc-2.md

 </spark>
 ```

 That's it!
-Spark is now added to your web app and runs alongside the default Web
-Forms view engine.
+Spark is now added to your web app and runs alongside the default Web Forms view engine.
 This means that any views that don't use Spark will still work.

 ## Converting views to Spark

-All you have to do to convert your views (master pages, user controls and pages)
+To convert your views (master pages, user controls & pages) for Spark, you just have to:
-to Spark is to:

 - Rename `Site.master` to `Application.spark`.
 - Rename all user controls to `_NAME.spark`.